 It might not feel like it yet, but spring is here.
-The days are getting longer, and the sun’s appearances will hopefully start becoming more frequent again.
+The days are getting longer, and the sun will soon be shining again (with any luck).

-While it’s still too cold to air out the bedroom or break out the shorts, there’s no need to put your spring cleaning schedule on hold.
+While it’s still too cold to break out the shorts, there’s no need to put your spring cleaning schedule on hold.
 In fact, while you're at it, why not take the opportunity to give your finances a quick tidy too?
-Here's what you can do to get your money in order.
+Here's what you can do to get your money in order:

 1. Ditch the clutter